knowledge-production/housingstruggles/index.md

 title: home
 ---

-*The Forge* is an open community-reviewed publication platform dedicated to the advancement of public knowledge based on the skills, tools, and workflows that are firmly entrenched in the public domain.
+Housing struggles is the workshop we run at the moment in Mayday Rooms.